-The Digital Intelligence certificate track focuses on providing undergraduate students with foundational understanding of contemporary and emerging computational thinking, such as artificial intelligence, cybersecurity, web/mobile technologies, and data sciences paired with a grounding in those technologies’ social, ethical and policy implications.
+The Digital Intelligence certificate track focuses on providing undergraduate students with a foundational understanding of contemporary and emerging computational applications, such as artificial intelligence, cybersecurity, web/mobile technologies, and data sciences paired with a grounding in those technologies’ social, ethical and policy implications.

 Technology rapidly transforms society with an implicit promise to help us live better lives.
 While the positive effects are indisputable, the tenet ‘move fast and break things’ also creates harmful consequences for individuals, societies, and our planet.
 The Duke Digital Intelligence curriculum will teach students how to view impactful technologies through an ethical lens.

 (This informational session was hosted on January 13th)

 We encourage all students interested in this Certificate program to consult this detailed course planning document of your desired track and discuss whether certificate is a good fit for you with Academic Advising.

 If you are a Trinity first-year student, you can indicate to us your intention to enroll in the Certificate next year through the form above, and we can welcome you informally into the DQ Certificate community.

 If you have completed your first year at Trinity and have not yet declared a major, you can enroll in the desired Certificate track through Duke Hub when you declare your major with your advisor.